rogargon/myrecommendations/README.md

 ## Tools ##

-To facilitate the description of the feature scenarios, while connecting them to Python code that tests if the scenarios are satisfied by the application, we will use the Gherkin syntax and the Behave.
+To facilitate the description of the feature scenarios, while connecting them to Python code that tests if the scenarios are satisfied by the application, we will use the Gherkin syntax and the Behave tool.

 To install Behave: